-- 3.1 Patrol officers will be trained in the operation of the DVRS by qualified personnel before operating the DVRS. - 3.2 DVRS equipment is the responsibility of the officers assigned to that vehicle and will be maintained and operated according to the manufacturer's recommendations. - 3.3 Officers will utilize the DVRS as specified in the policy when assigned a vehicle outfitted with the DVRS. - 3.4 Officers shall check the DVRS for proper operation prior to the start of each shift by completing the following:
+- 3.1 Patrol officers will be trained in the operation of the DVRS by qualified personnel before operating the DVRS. - 3.2 DVRS equipment is the responsibility of the officers assigned to that vehicle and will be maintained and operated according to manufacturer's recommendations. - 3.3 Officers will utilize the DVRS as specified in the policy when they are assigned a vehicle that is outfitted with the DVRS. - 3.4 Officers shall check the DVRS for proper operation prior to the start of each shift by competing the following:

-- 3.4.1 Check the camera to verify that it is oriented correctly and that all functions are working as designed. - 3.4.2 Sign into the recording system, synchronize the body-worn camera (BWC) audio transmitter to the vehicle, and test the remote activation function. - 3.4.3 Officers will record their rank, name, date, and vehicle number.
+- 3.4.1 Check the camera to verify that it is oriented correctly, and all functions are working as designed. - 3.4.2 Synchronize the body-worn camera (BWC) audio transmitter in the vehicle docking station and test the remote activation function. - 3.4.3 Officers will record their rank, name, date and vehicle number.
 The officer will then review the video and play it to ensure that the camera is recording properly. - 3.4.4 System failures, equipment deficiencies, and any other problem detected in the DVRS will be immediately reported to a supervisor. - The supervisor on duty will attempt to diagnose the issue if possible.
-If the supervisor on duty is unable to resolve the issue, the officer may, at the discretion of the supervisor, be reassigned to another vehicle with a working DVRS and the vehicle removed from service. - If a vehicle is found to have an improperly functioning DVRS and the vehicle is removed from service, the supervisor will make a request for repair. - If a vehicle is found to have an improperly functioning DVRS and the vehicle is left in service, it shall be noted on the daily administrative log and the officer's daily activity log, stating the vehicle number and the fact that the vehicle is being used without a functioning DVRS.
+If the supervisor on duty is unable to resolve the issue, the officer may at the discretion of the supervisor be re-assigned to another vehicle with a working DVRS and the vehicle removed from service. - If a vehicle is found to have an improperly functioning DVRS and the vehicle is removed from service, the supervisor will make a request for repair. - If a vehicle is found to have an improperly functioning DVRS and the vehicle is left in service, it shall be noted on the daily administrative log, and the officer's daily activity log, stating the vehicle number and the fact that the vehicle is being used without a functioning DVRS.
 The supervisor will make a request for repair.